What are Circles?

-Community-Building Circle is to create bonds and build relationships among a group of people who have a shared interest.
-Community-Building Circles support effective collective action and mutual responsibility.
+Community-Building Circles serve to create bonds and build relationships among a group of people who have a shared interest.
+Community-Building Circles support effective collective understanding and mutual responsibility.

-A Conflict Circle brings together disputing parties to resolve their differences.
+Conflict Circles bring together disputing parties to resolve their differences.

 Celebration Circles bring together a group of people to recognize an individual or a group and to share a sense of accomplishment.

-In a Talking Circle, participants explore a particular issue or topic from many different perspectives.
-Talking Circles all voices are being heard, and a range of perspectives offered to stimulate reflection and tap into the collective wisdom.
+Talking Circles allow participants to explore an issue or topic from many different perspectives Talking Circles assures that all voices are being heard and a range of perspectives offered to stimulate reflection and tap into the collective wisdom.

-A Circle of Understanding focuses on contemplating on some aspect of a conflict or difficult situation.
+Circles of Understanding focus on contemplating some aspect of a conflict or difficult situation.
 A Circle of Understanding does not usually seek to reach a consensus.
 Its purpose is to develop a complete picture of the context or reason for an incident or behavior.